Rishang007/Earthquake_damage/README.md

 Predicting the damage occured due to the 2015 Nepal Earthquake

 ## Medium Article
-My approach in detail to this project can be found here -
+My approach in detail and explanation of the code to this project can be found here - https://medium.com/@p.rishang007/predicting-damage-to-building-due-to-earthquake-using-data-science-e85a62adc0c0

 ## Overview: